-Procedure: On Site Clinical Procedure Department: Nursing Section: Student Procedures Approved by: Nursing Faculty Organization Date last revised: July 2009, May 2013; June, 10, 2014, June 4, 2015
+Procedure: On Site Clinical Procedure

+Department: Nursing Section: Student Procedures

+Approved by: Nursing Faculty Organization Date last revised/reviewed: July 2009, May

+2013; June 10, 2014, June 4, 2015; 5/18,

+5/13/19, 5/14/20, 8/18/23, 1/10/24

 Definition: High fidelity Simulation with the use of human patient simulators (HPC) has been incorporated across the curriculum.
 Through exposure to controlled simulated case scenarios, students are responsible to provide competent care of selected patients.
-Successful simulation experiences will serve to improve the critical thinking skills of nursing students.
+Successful onsite clinical experiences will serve to improve the critical thinking skills of nursing students.

 Procedure: Clinical instruction will include scheduled time for onsite clinical experience in the nursing simulation lab.
 A schedule will be provided at the beginning of the semester.
-You will be held to the same standards, policies, and procedures as offsite clinical time.
-You will be expected to arrive on time, in full uniform, and be prepared as indicated.
+Students will be held to the same standards, policies, and procedures as offsite clinical time.
+Students will be expected to arrive on time, in full uniform, and be prepared as indicated.
 Failure to do so will result in an unsatisfactory clinical day.